trustableai/trustableai.github.io/index.md

 ### Community
 The community are formed by the people might have roles as below:
 1. Consumer :: Companies or people using artificial intelligence.
-2. Manufacture :: Companies or people offer artificial intelligence..
+2. Manufacture :: Companies or people offer artificial intelligence.
 3. Third-party Aduitor :: An individual or a certification/verification lab do quality assurance or legal compliance.
 4. Investor :: An individual or organization hold shares of "Verifiable Claims"  by overcollateralized valuable tokens, to earn some QIYUN from community treasure if the "Verifiable Claims" is still true regularly.
 Overcollateralized valuable tokens locked in community treasure, and earn interests from other DeFi services.
 5. Team :: The team that develop the protocol.